-Well, in comparison to the average car, a Luton box van might feel like operating a blimp – and if it’s your first time behind the wheel of a large 3.5 tonne vehicle it’s certainly something that’ll take you a moment to master.
+Well, in comparison to the average car, a Luton box van might feel like operating a blimp – and if it’s your first time behind the wheel of a large 3.5-tonne vehicle it’s certainly something that’ll take you a moment to master.

 Novice Luton drivers also have an uncanny ability to misjudge the length of their vehicle too and regularly find stray kerbs with their rear wheel.
 Understanding that pedestrian toes are irreplaceable and tyres aren’t cheap, extra care should be taken when cornering.
-Particularly at left hand junctions.
+Particularly at left-hand junctions.

 For more experienced road users though, it doesn’t take too much to get a handle on things and as most modern vans are as refined as some cars, they’re fairly simple to operate.

 They are fantastic to own and drive though and we love them.
-So when asking “can I drive a Luton van?”, think of it less a case of being legally entitled to drive such a chunky girl, and more a case of if you’re actually able to.
+So when asking “can I drive a Luton van?”, think of it as less a case of being legally entitled to drive such a chunky girl, and more a case of if you’re actually able to.